Courses

 There’s a calendar button on each task that you can use to set deadlines.
 You can also type in times and dates.
 You can then see which tasks are scheduled for the current day and view upcoming tasks in a list.

-That’s it in terms of features.
-It keeps things simple with just one view.
-If you like the simple approach but prefer to arrange your tasks on a kanban board, check out our Trello review.
-If you like it, read our Trello beginner’s guide for help getting started with it.
+Things keeps things simple with just one view.
+If you like the simple approach, it will appeal to you.
+However, there are no task templates, no Kanban View, and no collaboration features.
+If you prefer to arrange your tasks on a kanban board, check out our Trello review.
+If you like it, read our Trello beginner’s guide for help.

 Things Features Overview